obastemur/iotz/README.md

   esp8266 espinotee - esp8266 wifinfo - esp8266 arduino-esp8266 - esp8266 gen4iod - esp8266 oak
 ```

-`iotz` arduino extension helps with the names. i.e. `iotz init mxchip` is sufficient instead
+`iotz` arduino extension helps with the names. i.e. `iotz init arduino mxchip` is sufficient instead
-of `iotz init MXCHIP_AZ3166`
+of `iotz init arduino MXCHIP_AZ3166`

 #### how your project folder structure should look like?

-However the folder structure was for ARMmbed or Arduino..
+However the folder structure was for ARMmbed or Arduino or other..
 Keep it the same!
 If you are just starting and don't have a particular structure, please visit
 their websites and see the sample projects.

 You might also visit `test/` folder and see what we did.
 Also, check `run.batch`
-for the commands we do run.
+for the commands we run for tests.

 #### how containers are managed ?